YeoLab/singlecell_pnm/README.md

     1. Read the pickled memory-mapped conservation file from (8)
     2. Get base-wise conservation of introns flanking alternative and constitutive exons.
 This will be used in Figure 2 when describing intron conservation of alternative splicing modalities.
 10. Transcribe isoforms to get RNA sequence
-11. Submit miRNA finding compute job
+11. Submit miRNA finding compute job on sequences from (10)
     1. Use first 17bp of microRNAs from [mirbase](http://www.mirbase.org/), since the ends of them are bound by Ago
     2. Use `RNAhybrid` to estimate which microRNAs may bind an isoform's transcript
-12. Properties of the isoforms' RNA sequence
+12. Properties of the isoforms' RNA sequence from (10)
     1. Use BioPython to calculate...
         1. GC content
         2. maybe: [Estiamte RNA structure (single or double stranded)]
     3. Add this information back to the splicing event annotation table.
 13. Translate isoforms to protein products
-14. Submit compute job for `hmmscan` on Pfam-A, calculate disordered scores
+14. Submit compute job for `hmmscan` on Pfam-A, calculate disordered scores on translations from (13)
     1. Use `hmmscan` to find protein domains on the isoform translations from (13)
     2. Use `IUPred` to calculate average disordered region score of each isoform
-15. Calculate properties of isoform protein products (isoelectric point, etc)
+15. Calculate properties of isoform protein products (isoelectric point, etc) on translations from (13)
     1. Properties calculated:
         1. Molecular weight
         2. Isoelectric point
         3. ...
     2. Read disordered scores from (14)
     3. Add this information back to the splicing event annotation table.
-16. Read `hmmscan` output and get domain switching events
+16. Read `hmmscan` output from (14) and get domain switching events
     1. Aggregate domains on pfam clans to see whether the entire concept of a protein's function has changed